hxtk/rules_anchore/docs/anchore.md

 implicitly created, and the `grype_test` uses the `sbom` produced by that target.

-All tests created by this macro will be tagged as 'external' due to a dependency on the external vulnerability database.
+All tests created by this macro without a value passed for 'database' will be tagged as 'external' due to their undeclared dependency on Anchore's database.

 **PARAMETERS**